GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 Identifying, characterizing and overcoming this shortcoming has been an essential step in the development of this model.

+#gaet[
+  I am not really sure on how to layout the whole _Results_ section.\
+  Should we have a dedicated paragraph just to show the (best) results, in the default scenario ?
+]
 ==== Performance evaluation
 // TODO: we can not really compare with the original authors as they evaluated on real data.